Carnival Fascination accidents and incidents

-During the 116-day period (October 11, 2017 through February 3, 2018) the vessel served as hotel ship providing accommodations for the relief staff in the USVI following the hurricanes Irma and Maria (September 2017).
-FEMA paid for the ship charter a total of USD 74,7 million, of which USD 35 million were paid for berthing and port fees in San Juan Puerto Rico and other vessel costs (fuel, wastewater removal, crew compensations, logistics provisions, wetdock refurbishment in Feb 2018).
+During the 116-day period (October 11, 2017, through February 3, 2018) the vessel served as a hotel ship providing accommodations for the relief staff in the USVI following the hurricanes Irma and Maria (September 2017).
+FEMA paid for the ship charter a total of USD 74,7 million, of which USD 35 million were paid for berthing and port fees in San Juan Puerto Rico and other vessel costs (fuel, wastewater removal, crew compensations, logistics provisions, wet dock refurbishment in Feb 2018).

-During the charter period, the ship provided 3 buffet meals pp per day, between meal beverages (bottled water, coffee, tea, juices), staterooms (weekly cleaned), as well as public spaces access for FEMA personnel.
-FEMA is an US Government agency (US Department of Homeland Security) created to coordinate the response to all types of disasters in the USA.
-FEMA overwhelms all other local and state authorities after the governor of a particular state officially requests from the US president FEMA's respond to the disaster.
+During the charter period, the ship provided 3 buffet meals pp per day, between-meal beverages (bottled water, coffee, tea, juices), staterooms (weekly cleaned), as well as public spaces access for FEMA personnel.
+FEMA is a US Government agency (US Department of Homeland Security) created to coordinate the response to all types of disasters in the USA.
+FEMA overwhelms all other local and state authorities after the governor of a particular state official request from the US president FEMA's response to the disaster.

 The 4-month contract was for accommodating a total of 2056 FEMA workers.
 Given the contract price, the per person per day fare was around USD 830 (or over USD 5800 pp per week) "non-cruise" taxpayer money.
 For comparison, Carnival Fascination's cruise prices range between USD 370-1200 pp per week.
 For the Fascination ship charter, Carnival Corporation didn't pay any income taxes.